7 Best Practices for Database Deployment

 Furthermore, if your team sees a large number of build failures that are delaying application artifact delivery, they can determine the issue and fix it.

 The same cannot be said with database deployments.
 Typically, when a database deployment is needed, someone will create a helpdesk ticket for the DBAs.
-Then, the team may attach a SQL script or describe the change in the ticket body of the ticket.
-And then…there is a long wait.
+Then, the team may attach a SQL script or describe the change in the body of the ticket.
+And then… there is a long wait.

 Without insight into how long it takes to accept the ticket, review it, approve it, and schedule for deployment, the entire database deployment process is a black box.
 No one knows if the process needs to improve acceptance speed or approval speed.
 Where does management need to apply more resources to improve our process?
 The answer is a shrug, which should terrify those with P&L responsibility for the business unit building the application.

-This difficulty could have been avoided with database deployment automation.
-The automation process could have alerted necessary team members that the DB change was not sufficient.
-Until then, we are going to have to deal with “out of band” changes and interrupts.
+This difficulty can be avoided with database deployment automation.
+The automation process can alert necessary team members that the DB change was not sufficient.
+Until then, we are going to have to deal with “out of band” changes and interruptions.

 By having insight into database deployments, you can see why changes are being rejected and integrate those learnings into your development process.

-Waiting until a Production maintenance window to find out if your proposed DB changes are acceptable is inefficient.
-By understanding what is acceptable to the DBAs allows development to avoid wait states and rework.
+Waiting until a Production maintenance window to find out if your proposed database changes are acceptable is inefficient.
+Understanding what is acceptable to DBAs allows Development to avoid wait states and rework.

-If your database team has standards, you need to know what those standards are so they can be adhered to.
+If your database team has standards, you need to know what those standards are so you can adhere to them.
 When expectations are clearly defined, those expectations will be met.

 If your application is not in the hands of the customers, they are seeing no benefit from your development efforts.
 Thus, there really was no point in your making those code changes in the first place.
-Moreover, application development requires feedback from the customer to improve.
+Moreover, app development requires feedback from the customer to improve.
 That feedback is impossible to receive until the customer is using the application.
 By relying on a slow, manual, error-prone process to update the database, you slow down your actual database deployments.
 You must automate the entire application process, not just the application itself.

 As software becomes more and more linked to business performance, it also becomes more and more complex.
 No one has complete knowledge of all software systems that a business relies on.
 This is seen in the software development lifecycle.
 The further left you are in the SDLC, the more knowledge you have of the application.
 The further right you are, the more knowledge you have of the environment.
 By having insight into the later stage environments, especially the database layer, developers can help Production DBAs.
 With this relief, developers can deliver changes that deploy to all environments in the SDLC.